-Before you start looking for the right Manchester removal company, there are a few things to consider when committing to moving cities.
+Before you start looking for the best Manchester removal companies, there are a few things to consider when committing to moving cities.
 From weekly salaries to local entertainment, Compare My Move has compiled a list of 8 things to consider before moving from London to Manchester to make things a little easier.

 The first thing to always check is property prices.
 Although London often has a higher salary rate, the properties and costs of living are more expensive lowering any expendable income.
 For first-time buyers, there’s the opportunity to save more easily for a deposit through the Manchester Help to Buy scheme.

 According to Zoopla the average asking price for a 3-bedroom house in Manchester is a rather affordable £211,695, whilst in London, it’s an eye-watering £632,105.
 The average asking rent for a 3-bedroom flat in Manchester is £1,259 pcm whilst London is much higher at a current price of £5,025 pcm.
 Obviously this price will vary depending on the size and number of bedrooms.

 To further help your comparison, it’s important to look at the size of the properties you’re considering.
 Properties in Manchester are not only affordable but you’ll be getting more space for your money.
 According to the Office for National Statistics, the average property price in Manchester is £1,941 per m², whilst in London, it’s £17,371 per m².
 Moving from London to Manchester provides you with lower property prices but also more space for your budget.